sagemath/sagewiki_to_gh-2022-10-10/review3.md

 = How to get together =

-This is a virtual meeting, so every-one is invited to join from his/her preferred location.
-To communicate, we propose the two virtual rendez-vous:
+This is a virtual meeting, so every-one is invited to join from her/his preferred location.
+To communicate, we propose the two following virtual rendez-vous:

  * A [[https://sagereviewday3.slack.com/|Slack public chat room ]] with possibility to create sub-channels and private discussions if necessary;
  * A [[https://bimestriel.framapad.org/p/SageReviewDay3|Framapad collaborative pad]] to keep track of the working agenda, and to be updated with status reports